-The Plans have the right to collect payment from the third party (or its insurance carrier) for the medical treatment of your injury or illness.
-The Plans subrogate (substitute) their own rights for your rights and have a lien of first priority on any recovery you receive.
-This means the Plans must be paid first from any settlement or judgment you receive and the Plans shall have a lien of first priority over any recovery you receive that will not be reduced by any "make whole" or similar doctrine.
-The Plans may assert this right to pursue recovery independently of you.
+The Plan has the right to collect payment from the third party (or its insurance carrier) for the medical treatment of your injury or illness.
+The Plan subrogates (substitutes) its own rights for your rights and have a lien of first priority on any recovery you receive.
+This means the Plan must be paid first from any settlement or judgment you receive and the Plan shall have a lien of first priority over any recovery you receive that will not be reduced by any "make whole" or similar doctrine.
+The Plan may assert this right to pursue recovery independently of you.